go-kata/kinit/README.md

 ### Constructors

-Constructors are entities which create objects (dependencies for injection in context of the DI).
+Constructors are entities that create objects (dependencies for injection in context of the DI).
 This library considers constructors to have the following interface:

 ```go